-IDENTIFIED RISK TO WHOM INSPECTION OF RISK OUTCOME RISK ACTION TIMESCALE The home is situated in a seaside town Young person and mentors, visitors The home is situated in a seaside town, The beach is within a 10 min car journey and over 30 minutes' walk away.
+IDENTIFIED TO WHOM INSPECTION OF RISK ACTION TIMESCALE The home is situated in a seaside town Young person and mentors, visitors RISK OUTCOME The home is situated in a seaside town, The beach is within a 5 min car journey and 15-20 minutes' walk away.
 MED Mentors to make sure the young people are aware of the danger if visiting the seaside.
 Mentor to make sure that all young people have contact numbers to phone if they get separated or need help.
 Mentors to arrange for a meeting place if get separated, like back at the car.
-Mentors to ensure all take appropriate clothing and footwear, have sun protection with them, towels and change of clothing On- Going Swimming in the sea The young person will have an individual RA done around being able to go swimming in the sea, this will look at the ability of the young people whether than can swim, weather conditions, and other safety measure like lifeguards on the beach.
-MED clothing.
-Cooden and Normans Bay beaches are unsupervised; Mentors would take a nonswimmer where there are lifeguards available, the closest lifeguarded beach is located at Bexhill central, by the De la Warr Pavilion during July and August.
-Mentors can get advice by speaking to our Coastal Team for further information on 01424221407 or by emailing bexhillcoastaloffice@rother.gov.uk.
-On- Going Cuts, bruises and breakages.
-You're most at risk when walking to or into the water or if you jump or dive in without checking the depth.
-Sharp stones or broken glass are common hazards.
-LOW Mentors to encourage all to wear flip flops to the water's edge and consider neoprene socks.
-Pay attention where you put your feet and always look before you leap.
-Be careful of waves breaking onto rocks.
+Mentors to ensure all take approriate clothing and footwear, have sun protection with them, towels and On- Going Swimming in the sea The young person will have an individual RA done around being able to go swimming in the sea, this will look at the ability of the young people like whether than can swim, weather conditions, and other safety measures like lifeguards on the beach.
+MED change of clothing.
+Mentors would take a non-swimmer where there are lifeguards available.
 On- Going